mikenicholson/themikenicholson.github.io/_drafts/x11-debugging.md

 [System Tray Protocol Specification](https://specifications.freedesktop.org/systemtray-spec/systemtray-spec-0.2.html) and XEmbed)

-Qt 4 support for this wizardy was excellent but I suspect it is not widely used and is broken in Qt5.
+Qt 4 support for this wizardry was excellent but I suspect it is not widely used and is broken in Qt5.
 In the course of debugging these issues I have come across a few tools that are indespensible for troubleshooting X1 problems.